 There is no particular medication designed just for Chronic Fatigue Syndrome.
 Painkillers may be given to the patient to help them deal with chronic fatigue.
 Sleeping pills may be prescribed to help the patient relax.
 Sometimes depression can trigger CFS or CFS can trigger depression.
 The doctor may prescribe an antidepressant to a CFS patient to help them with the symptoms.
 But if you consult with our skilled professionals, you can get the best suggestions and treatments from our team.

 Apart from medicine, home remedies that can be used to reduce the effects of CFS.
-Limiting your alcohol intake will help make your insomnia better which in turn will reduce the effects of CFS.
+Limiting your alcohol intake could help make your insomnia better which in turn could also reduce the effects of CFS.

 Avoid overworking yourself and carrying out overly exertive physical exercise.
 Physical and emotional stress should be avoided to help stop exacerbating the Chronic Fatigue Syndrome symptoms.